 The heart of Abrazo Style is the amazing collection of artisans who weave, embroider, and sew our products.
-Below is a collection of photos from Oaxaca and Chiapas that introduces some of the people who create the beautiful, handcrafted, fairly traded products we offer.
+Below is a collection of photos from Oaxaca and Chiapas that introduces some of the people who create the beautiful, handcrafted, fair trade verified products we offer.
 Stay tuned as we add more images and stories.

 Master embroiderer Rebeca working on one of our favorite summer tees.